IvanCAldana/Getting-CleaningData_Project/Codebook.md

 1. subject_train.txt: One file containing the numeric tag for the subject performing the excercises (1,2,3,4...up to 30)
 2. X_train.txt: One file containing the numeric tag for the activity being performed (1,2,3,4,5,6)
-3. Y_train.txt: One file containing the raw data of each variable measured/computed during the experiment.
+3. y_train.txt: One file containing the raw data of each variable measured/computed during the experiment.

 On the test folder:

 4. subject_test.txt: One file containing the numeric tag for the subject performing the excercises (1,2,3,4...up to 30)
 5. X_test.txt: One file containing the numeric tag for the activity being performed (1,2,3,4,5,6)
-6. Y_test.txt: One file containing the raw data of each variable measured/Computed during the experiment.
+6. y_test.txt: One file containing the raw data of each variable measured/Computed during the experiment.

-Additionally on the UCI HAR folder data on activity names (activity_labels.txt) and features (features.txt) were imported.
+Additionally, on the UCI HAR folder data on activity names (activity_labels.txt) and features (features.txt) were imported.

 # Reading the data

-- Therefore, the eight files or dataset read into R, were named as:
+- Therefore, the eight files or dataset read into R using the command read.table(), and are as follows in R:

-1. TestData_subject (integer of 2947 obs)
+1. subject_train.txt: imported as TrainingData_subject (integer of 7352 obs)
-2. TestData_ytest (integer of 2947 obs)
-3. TestData_xtest (numeric values of 2947 obs and 561 variables)
+2. X_train.txt: imported as TrainingData_xtest (numeric values of 7352 obs and 561 variables)
-4. TrainingData_subject (integer of 7352 obs)
+3. y_train.txt: imported as TrainingData_ytest (integer of 7352 obs)
-5. TrainingData_ytest (integer of 7352 obs)
+4. subject_test.txt: imported as TestData_subject (integer of 2947 obs)
-6. TrainingData_xtest (numeric values of 7352 obs and 561 variables)
+5. X_test.txt: imported as TestData_xtest (numeric values of 2947 obs and 561 variables)
+6. y_test.txt: imported as TestData_ytest (integer of 2947 obs)
-7. Activity_labels ( 6 obs of 1 variable (character values like "STANDING","WALKING",etc...))
+7. activity_labels.txt: imported as Activity_labels ( 6 obs of 1 variable (character values like "STANDING","WALKING",etc...))
-8. Features (561 obs of 1 variable (character values like "tBodyAcc-mean()-X","tBodyAcc-mean()-Y", and so on))
+8. features.txt: imported as Features (561 obs of 1 variable (character values like "tBodyAcc-mean()-X","tBodyAcc-mean()-Y", and so on))

 # Merging DataSet

-- Data imported was merged as follows:
+- Data imported was merged using cbind() and rbind() functions, as follows:

-Test data was merged using cbind() operator (TestData variable in R) Training data was merged using cbind() operator (TrainingData variable in R) Preliminary merged dataset was merged (from test and training data) using rbind() operator (MergedDataset variable in R)
+1. Test data was merged using cbind() operator (TestData dataframe in R)
+2. Training data was merged using cbind() operator (TrainingData dataframe in R)
+3. Preliminary merged dataset was merged (from test and training data) using rbind() operator (MergedDataset dataframe in R)

 # Naming columns (variables) names

-- A vector of variables names was prepared from the Features variable (or Features.txt file) using colnames() function and assigned to the preliminary merged dataser (MergedDataset)
+- A vector of variables names was prepared from the Features variable (or Features.txt file) using colnames() function and assigned to a preliminary merged dataset (MergedDataset dataframe in R)

 # Extracting mean and standard deviation from each measurement

-- A smaller dataset was extracted from MergedDataset
+- A smaller dataset was extracted from MergedDataset dataframe using the function grep() with arguments "mean()" and "std()"
+- The subsetting was done using x[,criteria] sort of command. where criteria is the output from grep() function
+- The smaller dataset is saved as MergeData dataframe in R

+ # Naming activities in the dataset

+- To name the acivities of the dataset using the activities names from the file activity_labels.txt, we used a user-defined function called Rename_rows() that looks up the Activity index from MergedData variable (second column), and gets the activity name associated in the Activity_labels dataframe defined in R. This is similar to applying a Vlookup function in excel.

+- The output (character vector with the activity names) was appended as a column in the dataset using cbind() and the dataset.
+The new dataframe named as FinalMergedData in R

+# COnsolidate dataset as a TidyData set

+- An intermediate step was scripted, to purge unwanted columns that got in the dataset from applying the grep() function, mainly of name  meanFreq().
+The dataset is saved as a dataframe named StatsData

+# Producing average of each variable in the tidydataset

+- Using dplyr package, we produce the averages of each column, using the group_by() and summarise_all() functions from the package.
+- In this process we report the average by activity and by subject, in that order.
+- We reorganize the dataset, using the arrange() command of dplyr package

+ # Exporting the dataset
+ - We export the Tidy dataset using write.table() command.

-The TidyDataset included here contains the following information extracted from the Samsung Data files
+The TidyDataset obtained from this process, contains the following information extracted from the Samsung Data files

 1  Subject: Tag of each individual who performed the excercises